wenleicao/wenleicao.github.io/_posts/2018-12-24-A_taste_of_BIML.md

 You define includedschema, includedtables, finally, you have meta-data stored in variable sourceconneciton.
 When you retrieve the meta-data, you just need to loop through and use the meta data as before.
 Please note, the meta-data is in the property of TalbeNotes.

 <img src="/images/blog23/use_method_get_metadata2.PNG">

+The last step is generate the package, it is essentially the same.
+So, I will not show the pics.

 The other part, I still have a question is about syntax of tasks.
 If you have BIML studio, you can drag in the task and look the BIML code.
 Then copy it to your edit window.
 What if you use the BIML express?
 This link give you some example that you can copy from.